AntaresMugisho/PyBlade/README.md

 ## Custom Template Extension

-PyBlade will use a custom template file extension (`.pyblade`) to facilitate the development of extensions for text editors.
+PyBlade will use a custom template file extension (`.py.html`) to facilitate the development of extensions for text editors.
 This allows for enhanced features such as:

 - **Snippets**: Quickly insert common patterns in your templates.
 - **IntelliSense**: Get suggestions and completions as you type.